9 Amazing Medicinal Properties of Yucca

 How to eat yucca

-- You should always peel manioc before cooking.
+- Peel manioc before cooking.
 Also, you should always cook it before eating it.
 This is because it contains toxins in the raw form that can harm our health.

 - You can bake or fry it like a potato.

-- You can serve it as a side dish or main dish.
+- Serve it as a side dish or main dish.
 You can also ground it into flour and use it in any recipe.
-The manioc is good for those with celiac disease because it does not contain gluten.
+The manioc is good for those with celiac disease because it doesn’t contain gluten.

 - As for the tender leaves of the manioc, they are edible only when cooked.
-Just like the fruit itself, they can be toxic.
+Otherwise, just like the fruit itself, they can be toxic when raw.

 - Eating it makes up for the lack of protein in the root.
 The roots are the part of the plant that is mostly eaten raw.